For Regular Submissions

 All submissions are automatically considered for the annual Neil Postman Award for Metaphor, a $500 prize judged by the editors.

 We like poems of any length.
-Try to send several poems as opposed to a single piece, but no more than five or six at a time.
+Send up to four poems at a time.
 We’re looking for poems that move us, that might make us laugh or cry, or teach us something new.
 We like both free verse and traditional forms—we try to publish a representative mix of what we receive.
 We read a lot of poems, and only those that are unique, insightful, and musical stand out—regardless of style.
 Since our issues include about 70 pages of poetry, one of the main things we’re looking for is diversity; we have enough room to be eclectic, and we plan on using it.
 So while most magazines suggest reading their back issues to get a sense of what they like to publish, we’d suggest reading to get a sense of what we’re having trouble finding—if you notice a style or subject matter that we don’t seem to be publishing, send us that!

 Rattle publishes about 150 poems each year, and all of them come from unsolicited submissions.
 Your submissions keep us going, and we always appreciate them.